Discoverers Class

 On a Tuesday morning, we have swimming, so need to bring our kits in for this.
 We usually leave our PE kits in school for the half term, and take them home just before the holidays.

-Below, you will find blogs that we write, to share all of the special memories we make in this class.
-Feel free to check them out ðŸ˜€
+Below, you will find updates, where we share all of the special memories we make in this class.

 What An Amazing Week